Shopify/polaris/polaris.shopify.com/content/components/overlays/modal.md

 </DoDont>

 - Action-led: actions should always lead with a strong verb that encourages action.
-To provide enough context to merchants use the {verb}+{noun} format on actions except in the case of common actions like Save, Close, Cancel, or OK.
+To provide enough context to merchants use the \{verb\}+\{noun\} format on actions except in the case of common actions like Save, Close, Cancel, or OK.

 <DoDont>